mfractor/mfractor.content/Protecting Xamarin Apps From Reverse Engineering With Dotfuscator/readme.md

 ## Integrate Dotfuscator Into Your App

-Finally, to activate Dotfuscator in your builds, add the following content to the end of your Android and iOS projects:
+To activate Dotfuscator in your builds, add the following content to the end of your Android and iOS projects:

 ```
     <!-- Import environment-specific build properties for Dotfuscator, if they exist. -->